 Autumn is prime hot chocolate season, and Paris does some of the best in the world.
-One of the most well-known spots in the city for a good chocolat chaud is the Angelina tea room with its beautiful Belle Epoque building.
+One of the most well-known spots in the city for a good chocolat chaud is the Angelina tea room, with its beautiful Belle Epoque building.
 People queue right out of the door for a cup of their speciality thick ‘African’ chocolate blend.
-It’s made from a secret recipe and uses a rich blend of cocoa beans sourced from Niger, Ghana and the Ivory Coast.
+It’s made from a secret recipe which uses a rich blend of cocoa beans sourced from Niger, Ghana and the Ivory Coast.

 Another of my favourite hot chocolate spots is the Café de Flore in Saint-Germain-des-Prés.
 It’s one of the oldest cafés in Paris and was a haunt of painters, writers and philosophers in the 1920s.
 The café’s notoriously grumpy waiters serve you a jug of melted chocolate and another of hot milk so you can mix them yourself and make it as rich and chocolatey as you can handle.

 Summer in Paris is the time for baguettes, ham, cheese and rosé picnics by the Seine.
 But autumn is the time to feast yourself on all the most comforting Paris food.
 From warm buttery croissants to steaming bowls of French onion soup, I like to think of it as stocking up for winter!
 Try warming wintery dishes like Boeuf Bourguignon (beef and red wine casserole), Cassoulet (pork and bean stew) and Gratin Dauphinois (potatoes covered in garlicky cream).